Hayleeee15/qr-code-component/README.md

 Simple html page linked to a stylesheet

-using display: flex to align the page
+Using display: flex to align the page